-These amendments did not have any impact on the Fund's financial statements as the Fund did not have any assets within the scope of IAS 41 as of the reporting date.
+These amendments did not have any impact on the Fund's financial statements as its operations are not intended to generate any profit.

 6. INFORMATION DISCLOSURE SUPPORTING ITEMS SUBMITTED IN FINANCIAL STATEMENTS

 6.1.
 Income and expenses from operating activities